How to drive in snow: top tips

 Driving in the snow can be risky.
 These top tips will keep you safe when the roads are blanketed with the white stuff

-Most winters, snow will bring many of the UK’s main roads to a halt, and not because the asphalt is buried in the stuff, but because lots of Brits just don’t know how to drive in snow.
-For those untrained in the art of snow driving comes this article, which outlines the basics of driving on roads made treacherous by snow, ice, and everything else winter has to throw at them.
+During most winters, snow manages to bring many of the UK’s main roads to a halt, not just because the asphalt is buried in the stuff, but also because lots of people simply just don’t know how to drive in snow.
+Don’t worry though, because here we outline the basics of driving in snow, ice, and everything else winter has to throw at the UK driver.

-I goes without saying that if you are driving in snow you need to be more prepared than if you are driving in the blazing sunshine – get stuck in sub-zero temperatures at the side of the road without a thick coat and a blanket and you will soon learn why.
-Not only this, but as snow on the ground increases the likelihood of you having an accident, car journeys are best undertaken only if absolutely necessary.
+It goes without saying that if you are driving in snow you need to be more prepared than when driving in the blazing sunshine; get stuck in sub-zero temperatures at the side of the road without a thick coat and a blanket and you will soon learn why.
+Not only this, but as the snow on the ground increases, so does the likelihood of you having an accident, so car journeys are best undertaken only when absolutely necessary.

-Understanding bosses should consider the weather before forcing employees to journey into work.
-If you're office based and there is the facility to work from home, then take it up.
+If you have the ability to work from home, it makes good sense to do so when the weather has taken a turn for the worse.
 Plenty of offices now have remote working that means you don't have to risk life and limb to get to your place of work.
 Of course, when a job requires you to be at a location, then you need to see if you can make alternative plans.

 If you feel that you must drive, then plan your journey using main roads.
 These routes are more likely to have been gritted and cleared by the local authorities.
-In this instance, it will be better to stick with the traffic than take a chance on untreated back roads, and it means you will be easier to get to if you should break down or have an accident in the conditions.
+In this instance, it will be better to stick with the traffic than take a chance on untreated back roads, and it means you will be easier to get to if you break down or have an accident.

 Of course, with snow comes ice, and you will need to drive gently if you are to make good progress without your wheels spinning away in a blur of motionless fury.
 When pulling away from a standstill in a car with a manual gearbox, you can use second gear to boost traction.
 Revving an engine hard means you're sending lots of power to the driving wheels, and using a higher gear means lower revs, which won't overwhelm the tyres so easily.

-Once you're moving, it's best to maintain your momentum, as coming to a stop could see you get stuck.
+Once you're moving, it's best to maintain your momentum, since coming to a stop could cause you to get stuck.
 But go too fast and you could easily lose control.
-Keep an extra-large distance to the car in front and look as far ahead as possible so that you are prepared to slow down with plenty of space and time to do so.
+Keep an extra-large distance between you and the car in front and look as far ahead as possible so that you are prepared to slow down with plenty of space and time to do so.

 That's the basics sorted, while below we've got 10 top tips to help you through the trickiest of conditions.

-When you're driving avoid sudden applications of the throttle, brakes and steering.
+When you're driving, avoid sudden applications of the throttle, brakes and steering.
 If you’re struggling for traction, don’t accelerate excessively – spinning the wheels will only make things worse.
-Try using second gear to gain grip when pulling away, while higher gears will help the tyres keep their grip.
-Some automatic gearboxes will offer a winter mode, while in a manual car, try to feel grip by slipping the clutch.
+Try using second gear to gain grip when pulling away and try to feel grip by slipping the clutch.
+Some automatic gearboxes will offer a winter mode.

-When driving on snow covered slopes, keep the speed slow at the top of the hill.
+When driving on snow-covered slopes, keep the speed slow at the top of the hill.
 It’s easier to maintain a steady speed than slow down on the descent.
 Leave big braking distances to vehicles in front – apply the brake pedal gently and avoid triggering the ABS, because the system can struggle to cope if conditions are very slippery.
-Older cars without ABS may stop sooner, thanks to the locked wheels causing a snowplough effect that sees snow build up in front of them.
+Older cars without ABS may stop sooner, thanks to the locked wheels causing a snowplough effect, in which snow builds up in front of them.